 What’s the difference between wireframes and prototypes?

 The main difference between wireframe and prototype is what they’re made up of and used for.
 A wireframe is a low-complexity design tool to help shape and outline the structure of a site’s page layouts.
-Using rapid prototyping tools will bring you closer to the final product and display functionality rather than structure.
+Particularly useful when you want (or need) to quickly visualize concepts when developing a minimum viable product.

 Here’s why people think they’re the same though; a wireframe is considered to be a type of prototype — but the differences are pretty stark.